Honor Theses Repository Policy

 - 3.1 Alumni may request removal of their theses from public view by writing to Digital Learning at email@example.com.

-- 3.2 Other requests for restricted access will be considered on a case-by-case basis.
+- 3.2 Other requests for restricted access may be submitted to firstname.lastname@example.org.